 Does your Apple AirPods keep disconnecting all the time, annoying the hell out of you?
 Well, the good news is that you are not the only one facing this issue.
 Ever since Apple introduced its gawky-looking Bluetooth earbuds in 2016, thousands of users have complained about this issue.
 The problem is so widespread, it still affects AirPods users until today.
 In this article, we take a look at some possible solutions to this rather peculiar problem.

 Note that most of the solutions in his article can also be applied to the Apple AirPods Pro as well.

-Ever since their introduction in 2016, Apple’s wireless earbuds - the AirPods - have become the go-to choice for headphones - especially among iPhone and iPad owners.
-A successor to Apple’s old wired earbuds marketed as Earpods, as of 2021, there are three different AirPod models to choose from.
-The AirPods (currently in its second generation), AirPods Pro, and the AirPods Max.
+Ever since their introduction in 2016, Apple’s wireless earbuds have become the go-to choice for headphones—especially among iPhone and iPad owners.
+A successor to Apple’s old wired earbuds marketed as Earpods, as of 2022, there are three different AirPod models to choose from.
+The AirPods (currently in its third generation), AirPods Pro (currently in its second generation), and the AirPods Max.

 With ease of use being touted as the best aspects of Apple AirPods, it is downright ironic to see the Apple forum riddled with queries from people who seem to be facing issues with them.
 One issue, in particular, is when the AirPods randomly disconnect while you are in the middle of a phone call or even listening to music.
 Let us explore why this happens and look at plausible solutions.